Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Laplace approximation in the Stratonovich formulation

 Following section \ref{sec:form-state-space}, we form the joint log-density of the increments

 and maximize this w.r.t. $\bar x$, using the symbol $\bar x^*$ for the maximum point.
 Then the Laplace approximation is

 where $H$ is the Hessian of $\psi$ at $\bar x^*$, and $b^*_{ki}$ is the corresponding increment of the $k$'th component of the Brownian motion over the $i$'th time step.
-To reiterate, this expression may seem complicated, but since steps of optimizing the state sequence to find $\bar x^*$ and computing the Hessian and its determinant are automated in \texttt{RTMB}, the user code is quite compact \cite{Thygesen_SDETMB}.
+As in section \ref{sec:form-state-space}, we use the automation in \texttt{RTMB} to address the first two factors, and then correct the result with the last product.
+See \citep{Thygesen_SDETMB} for the full implementation.